My Sister and Other Phenomena

 Taking the Plunge

+I didn’t join the military thinking I’d have a life of adventure but, as it turned out, adventure found me anyway.
 I was too young to sign up for myself and had to have my father sign the papers allowing me to join the Woman’s Royal Air Force — I was 17 years of age.
 A decision he had a huge part in suggesting given, at the time, I was in a constant battle with my menopausal mother.
-And, let me tell you, had I stayed, one of us would have ended up strangling the other.

 My Dad Kicked Bombs For A Living

 As a child growing up I use to tell friends, “… my dad kicks bombs for a living.” when asked the inevitable stupid question, ‘what does your dad do for a living.’
 One because I was never sure at first what it was my dad did actually do and had overheard him talking to someone, one time, and say, “I kick bombs…” and giggling to myself though, oh, that’s cool.
 Never once, at whatever tender age I was at the time, realising what kicking bombs for a living actually meant or, entailed.
-And two, because I loved the look on the other kids faces when I told them that.

 My Mother The Runaway